 The information value weight for a sub-rating is based on both the amount of data inputs underlying the sub-rating and the amount of variation contained in that data.
 The amount of data inputs is calculated at the school-level and is the school’s percentile in the distribution of the count of data inputs for the particular sub-rating.
 A value of 0.5 is added to this percentile in order to center the distribution at 1 to create an identity multiplier.
 The amount of variation is calculated by taking the average standard deviation across distributions and scaling this measure of variation by the range of the distributions to arrive at a unit-less measure of variance as the proportion of the total range of a distribution within 1 standard deviation.
 The two values are multiplied to calculate the information value weight.

-Baseline weights adjusted for information value are considered relative weightings where are then rebalanced to sum to one, taking into account missing data.
+Baseline weights adjusted for information value are considered relative weightings that are then rebalanced to sum to one, taking into account missing data.
 This is done by considering each individual weight in proportion to the sum of all existing weights.
-The final weight for each sub-rating calculated at the school level by multiplying the base weight by the information value weight, and dividing by the sum of the base weight, information value weight products for each sub-rating available for the school.
+The final weight for each sub-rating is calculated at the school level by multiplying the base weight by the information value weight, and dividing by the sum of the base weight, information value weight products for each sub-rating available for the school.

 The Summary Rating is then calculated by multiplying each sub-rating by its weight and combining.
 All values are rounded to the nearest integer, so that all possible Summary Ratings are 1 – 10.

 In order to receive a Summary Rating, a school must have either: at least two sub-ratings, or a College Readiness Rating.
 (This is because the College Readiness Rating is a multi-measure rating based on data from multiple sources.)
-Any school that does not meet this criteria does not receive a Summary Rating.
+Any school that does not meet these criteria does not receive a Summary Rating.

 The GreatSchools Test Score Rating is computed based upon the percent of students scoring proficient or above on their state’s standardized assessment in each grade and subject.
 This process includes the computation of both overall school-level test score ratings and test score ratings for subgroups of students within each school.